CUBRID/cubrid-manual/en/sql/transaction.rst

     This lock is obtained before the update operation is executed on the object.

     It can only be obtained by one transaction.
-Transaction T1 obtains the exclusive lock first before it performs the update operation on a certain object X, and does not release it until transaction T1 is committed even after the update operation is completed.
-Therefore, transaction T2 and T3 cannot perform the read operation as well on X before transaction T1 releases the exclusive lock.
+Transaction *T1* obtains the exclusive lock first before it performs the update operation on a certain object *X*, and does not release it until transaction *T1* is committed even after the update operation is completed.
+Therefore, transaction *T2* and *T3* cannot perform the read operation as well on *X* before transaction *T1* releases the exclusive lock.

 *   **Intent lock**